ferdiansyah0611/tools-web/.doc/docs/guide/usage.md

 title: Usage
 ---
 # Usage
-Here are some uses of the cli on web-tools.
+Here are some uses of the cli on tools-web.
 ::: tip
-Did you know that web-tools can integrate other tools made by developers?
+Did you know that tools-web can integrate other tools made by developers?
 :::
 ## React
 - **Start command**